saebrahimi/saebrahimi.github.io/_pages/datasets.md

 ---
 layout: page
-title: projects
+title: datasets
-permalink: /projects/
+permalink: /datasets/
-description: A growing collection of your cool projects.
+description: The list of datasets I have been involved in creating.
 ---

-{% for project in site.projects %}
+{% for project in site.datasets %}

 {% if project.redirect %}
 <div class="project">